What is the impact of posture on migraine?

 Figure 1.
 A) Normal posture B) Anteriorized head posture.

 The static head posture may change during the day.
 If fatigue sets in and the head is increasingly moving forward in a prolonged sitting position, the result is increased muscle tension.
 The tendency to adopt a head-forward posture over time has been linked to headaches.

 How can I improve my posture to avoid pain and migraine?

 An assessment by a physiotherapist could help you to choose the rights exercises to strengthen and stretch.
-See our page on this topic (LINKIN 723)
+See our post on this topic.

 Should I use a device to support my static posture?

 One might be tempted to support the upper part of the body with a device.
 Many are on the market.
 It is not advisable to use this type of device.
 These devices can be useful in acute conditions or to check the impact of a posture on pain.
 However, in the long run the muscles that are vital for a good posture weaken instead of getting stronger, which can make the problem worse.
 Some products may even stimulate the wrong muscles.